View the private investigator's report concerning Donna Lass.

-Donna Ann Lass (25), born November 3rd 1944 in Sioux Falls, South Dakota, disappeared from Stateline, Nevada on September 6th 1970, having finished her shift that day at the Sahara Tahoe Hotel, (now the Hard Rock Hotel and Casino). where she was employed as a nurse.
-A few months earlier in June she had moved to South Lake Tahoe from San Francisco, where she had previously worked as a nurse at the Letterman General Hospital in the Presidio, near the Paul Stine murder scene.
-She was scheduled to work her night shift at the Sahara Tahoe Hotel from 6.00 pm to 2.00 am, but was logged out at 1.45 am that morning for the last time.
+Donna Ann Lass (25), born November 3rd 1944 in Sioux Falls, South Dakota disappeared from Stateline, Nevada on September 6th 1970, having finished her shift that day at the Sahara Tahoe Hotel, (now the Hard Rock Hotel and Casino). where she was employed as a nurse.
+A few months earlier in June she had moved to South Lake Tahoe from 4122 Balboa Street in San Francisco, having previously worked as a nurse at the Letterman General Hospital in the Presidio, located north of the Paul Stine murder scene.
+Her residence was located 2.66 miles (as the crow flies) from the intersection of Washington and Cherry Streets.
+On September 5th 1970 she was scheduled to work her night shift at the Sahara Tahoe Hotel from 6:00 pm to 2:00 am, but was logged out at 1:45 am that morning for the last time.

-If the author of the Pines postcard mailed to the San Francisco Chronicle six months later was the Zodiac Killer, then it opens the door on him being resident to the area at the time of Donna Lass' disappearance or having been connected to her in some way.
-The counter argument is that the Pines Card, similar in vein to the 13 Hole Postcard, was designed by the real murderer of Donna Lass to deflect attention away from the South Lake Tahoe region to the killer of five in the Bay Area of Northern California.
+If the author of the Pines postcard (March 22nd 1971) was the Zodiac Killer, mailed to the San Francisco Chronicle six-and-a-half months later, then it opens the door to him being resident in the area of South Lake Tahoe at the time of Donna Lass' disappearance, and by extension, having been connected to her in some way.
+The counter argument is that the Pines Card, similar in fashion to the 13-Hole Postcard, was designed by the real murderer (not Zodiac) of Donna Lass to deflect attention away from the South Lake Tahoe region, toward the killer of five in the Bay Area of Northern California.

-On April 20th 1970, a letter was mailed to the San Francisco Chronicle, containing a cipher of only 13 symbols, widely known as, the 'My Name Is...Letter'.
-Harvey Hines believed he had decoded it to reveal the name of proposed Zodiac suspect Lawrence Kane, closely aligned to the missing woman, on the grounds he worked at the same South Lake Tahoe Casino as Donna Lass.
-In fact he worked for Alan Dorfman selling Arizona real estate and his office was located just down the hallway from Donna Lass' work station.
+On April 20th 1970, a letter was mailed to the San Francisco Chronicle containing a cipher of only 13 characters, widely known as the 'My Name Is...Letter'.
+Harvey Hines believed he had decoded it to reveal the name of proposed Zodiac suspect Lawrence Kane, closely aligned to the missing woman on the grounds he supposedly worked at the same South Lake Tahoe Casino as Donna Lass.
+In fact (according to Harvey Hines), he worked for Alan Dorfman selling Arizona real estate from his office located just down the hallway from Donna Lass' work station.
 Harvey Hines drew further parallels to his suspect, citing the similar writing styles of the Zodiac and Lawrence Kane.
-To view a video of Harvey Hines and his proposed solution to the 13 Symbol Cipher (My Name is Letter), click the banner link top right of this page.
+To view a video of Harvey Hines and his proposed solution to the 13-Symbol Cipher (My Name is Letter), click the banner link top right of this page.

-Kathleen Johns and her 10 month old daughter Jennifer were abducted on Highway 132, near Modesto on March 22nd 1970, that became known as the Modesto Attack.
+Kathleen Johns and her 10-month-old daughter Jennifer were abducted on Highway 132, near Modesto on March 22nd 1970, that became known as the Modesto Attack.
 This is a crime that sits on the edge of the Zodiac Killer story, with many enthusiasts feeling it has received unwarranted attention on such flimsy evidence, that basically relies on two key focal points.
 Firstly, the identification of her abductor from a composite drawing at the Patterson Police Station, in connection to the Paul Stine murder at Presidio Heights on October 11th 1969.
 And secondly, the Zodiac Killer himself claiming to be responsible for the abduction four months later in a mailed letter to the San Francisco Chronicle on July 24th 1970.
-Kathleen Johns was lured into the abductor's car on a ruse that the wheel of her car was coming loose, ultimately offering her a lift to the nearest service station, however he took her on a two hour mystery tour through the outskirts of Tracy, California, before she managed to escape across a field clutching her infant child.
-According to Harvey Hines, Kathleen Johns in the 1980's would recount her ordeal that night, pinpointing Larry Kane as her likely abductor.
+Kathleen Johns was lured into the abductor's car on a ruse that the wheel of her car was coming loose, ultimately offering her a lift to the nearest service station.
+He would, however, take her on a two-hour mystery tour through the outskirts of Tracy, California, before she managed to escape across a field clutching her infant child.
+According to Harvey Hines, Kathleen Johns in the 1980s would review her ordeal that night, pinpointing Larry Kane as her likely abductor.

 Also Pam Huckaby, the sister of Darlene Ferrin, who tragically died at Blue Rock Springs Park on July 4th 1969, stated that Lawrence Kane had been trailing her sister in the run up to that fateful night at the Blue Rock Springs parking lot.
 Unfortunately her recollections and suspicions have changed many times throughout the years, having now placed her faith in Lyndon Lafferty's claim that William Grant was the Zodiac Killer.